RasaHQ/rasa/docs/debugging.rst

 .. code-block:: bash
    :linenos:

     Bot loaded.
+Type a message and press enter:
+    /greet
-Type a message and press enter: hello rasa_core.tracker_store - Creating a new tracker for id 'default'. rasa_core.processor - Received user message 'hello' with intent '{'confidence': 0.9725276231765747, 'name': 'greet'}' and entities '[]' rasa_core.processor - Logged UserUtterance - tracker now has 2 events rasa_core.processor - Current slot values:
+    rasa_core.tracker_store - Creating a new tracker for id 'default'. rasa_core.processor - Received user message '/greet' with intent '{'confidence': 1.0, 'name': 'greet'}' and entities '[]' rasa_core.processor - Logged UserUtterance - tracker now has 2 events rasa_core.processor - Current slot values:

-   rasa_core.policies.memoization - Current tracker state [...]
+    rasa_core.policies.memoization - Current tracker state [None, {}, {'prev_action_listen': 1.0, 'intent_greet': 1.0}]
+    rasa_core.policies.memoization - There is a memorised next action '2'
+    rasa_core.policies.ensemble - Predicted next action using policy_0_MemoizationPolicy
-   rasa_core.policies.ensemble - Predicted next action 'utter_greet' with prob 0.92.
+    rasa_core.policies.ensemble - Predicted next action 'utter_greet' with prob 1.00.
+    Hey!
+How are you?

-Line number 4 tells us the result of NLU parsing the message 'hello'.
+Line number ``4`` tells us the result of NLU parsing the message 'hello'.
 If NLU makes a mistake, your Core model won't know how to behave.
 A common source of errors is that your NLU model didn't accurately pick the intent, or made a mistake when extracting entities.
 If this is the case, you probably want to go and improve your NLU model.

-If any slots are set, those will show up in line 6, and in line 8 we see which action was predicted and with which probability.
+If any slots are set, those will show up in line ``6``. and in lines ``9-11`` we can see which policy was used to predict the next action.
+If this exact story was already in the training data and the :class:`MemoizationPolicy` is part of the ensemble, this will be used to predict the next action with probability 1.

-If all the slot and NLU information is correct but the wrong action is still predicted, it is a good idea to run the bot with interactive learning switched on so you can create the relevant stories to add to your training data.
+If all the slot and NLU information is correct but the wrong action is still predicted, you should check which policy was used to make the prediction.
+If the prediction came from the :class:`MemoizationPolicy`, then there is an error in your stories.
+If a probabilistic policy like the :class:`KerasPolicy` was used, then your model just made a prediction that wasn't right.
+In that case it is a good idea to run the bot with interactive learning switched on so you can create the relevant stories to add to your training data.